cascdev/cascdev-api-node-fake-initials-trainning_v03/README.md

 ## Development server

-Run `node index` or `nodemon` for a dev server.
+Run `node server` or `nodemon` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## USING THE POSTMAN CLIENT